deepsense-ai/seahorse/docs/operations/python_notebook.md

 ## Output

-The `Notebook` operation does not produce any output.
+The `Python Notebook` operation does not produce any output.